 Yes, yes I did forget to top the tacos with the queso fresco.
-I realized that when I sat down to eat these drool worthy tacos.
+I realized that when I sat down to eat these drool worthy Applewood Bacon al Pastor Style Tacos.
 Don’t forget the cheese!
 It’s important with tacos.
 I also topped mine with a little crema.
 I’m totally addicted to crema.
 If you haven’t tried it, you should.

-Just look at those tacos!
+Just look at those Applewood Bacon al Pastor Style Tacos!
 All those layers of flavors make for a delicious taco.
 There’s the crisp lettuce on the bottom.
 Then I added some of the sliced Applewood Bacon pork loin.
 You can see some of the chopped bacon that comes with the pork loin.
 It’s all topped with the al pastor style sauce.
 Imagine the queso fresco.

 It’s there in spirit.

 You can see the red peppers and tomatoes in the sauce.
 There’s little flecks of the pineapple in there.
 Since it’s crushed pineapple, it’s not easy to see, but I can see little flecks of it here and there.
 And that deep red color is partly due to the achiote paste with the chipotle salsa.

 I drizzled mine with a little lime juice.
 It just kicks up the flavor of everything a little.
 I also made a little bit of guacamole to dip my tacos in or some tortilla chips.
 The creamy guacamole really rounds out the taco experience.
 So do the tortilla chips.